Abjad/abjad/docs/source/overview/about_the_docs.rst

 ----

-**LilyPond settings.** LilyPond examples in Abjad's docs are styled in a particular way: notes, rests, chords are spaced proportionally; there are no bar numbers; tuplet numbers are cleaned up; and so on.
-If you want to style your examples the same way, download Abjad's default stylesheet:
+LilyPond examples in Abjad's docs are styled in a particular way: notes, rests, chords are spaced proportionally; there are no bar numbers; tuplet numbers are cleaned up; and so on.
+If you want to style your examples the same way, download Abjad's default
+stylesheet:

 https://github.com/Abjad/abjad/tree/master/docs/source/_stylesheets/default.ily